NVIDIA-Omniverse/usd-plugin-samples/README.md

 - The path to the `schema.usda` file defining the schema classes
 - The path to a directory to generate the code / plug-in information into
-- The library prefix that is set in the `schema.usda` file (necessary for generating the python wrapper code, only necessary for codeful schemas)
+- The `library_prefix` that is set to the same value as `libraryPrefix` in the `schema.usda` file (necessary for generating the python wrapper code, only necessary for codeful schemas)
 - The set of USD libraries that the schema depends on.
 Typically at minimum this consists of `arch`, `tf`, `vt`, `sdf`, and `usd` (and only necessary for codeful schemas)
 - Whether or not the schema is codeless (by default, the schema is codeful, so this is only necessary if you have a codeless schema)